savonet/book/video.md

 - `output.graphics` which uses the library provided by OCaml in order to display graphical data.

-The videos can even be directly be pulled from YouTube with the `youtube-dl` protocol, which requires that you have installed the [`youtube-dl`](https://youtube-dl.org/) program:
+The videos can even be directly be pulled from YouTube with the `youtube-dl`\indexop{youtube-dl}
+protocol, which requires that you have installed the [`youtube-dl`](https://youtube-dl.org/) program: